 Click on the following link to access the Read Write Inc website which has a parent section with a wealth of information regarding the teaching & learning of phonics and early reading.
 This link takes you to a video demonstrating pronunciation of pure sounds.

-Our Literacy work this half term will be looking at books to do with pirates as they are a great way to engage the children and hook them into writing.
+Our Literacy work this half term will be looking at books and poems to do with mini beasts as they are a great way to engage the children and hook them into writing.
 We will continue to look at the fundamentals of writing, such as correct letter formation, finger spaces, relating spoken sounds to written words and trying to use our phonics knowledge to help us sound out words and write them down, as well as full stops and capital letters.
 We will be further challenging the children to create longer sentences, to remember those sentences in their heads while they write, and stretch their sentences using connectives such as 'and' and 'but'.
 Remember: correct spelling is not so important at this stage as long as the words are phonetically plausible.
 Please encourage the children to wrote at home and they are welcome to bring in and share with the class any writing they do at home.

 Homework books will continue to be sent home for all Year 1 children.
 They will be sent home on a Wednesday and need to be returned on a Monday.
 The homework will be either Literacy, Numeracy, Science or theme and will link directly to the work that we are doing in school.
 If you have any questions about homework please feel free to ask.
 On the inside cover of the homework book there will be a letter with further information on supporting your child at home with their homework.
 Reception children do not receive homework, therefore it is encouraged that they read with you every night instead.

 Outdoor learning: Reception children in Class 2 have access to outdoor learning daily.
 Please ensure that they come to school with appropriate clothing for the weather. e.g. a raincoat when it is wet and sun hats when it is sunny.